Senior Fall Prevention Tips

 - Get regular vision and hearing screenings.
 If you notice any changes in your vision or hearing, schedule an appointment for a screening immediately.
 You should also maintain annual appointments to get your vision and hearing checked, as being able to properly see and hear are key in preventing falls in seniors.

 - Know your personal risk for a fall.
 At your next physical, ask for a fall risk assessment.
-Your doctor will ask questions about your history of falling, monitor your gait and ask if you regularly need any mobility aids to determine your likelihood of falling.
+Your doctor will ask questions about your history of falling, monitor your gait, look into any medications you’re taking and ask if you regularly need any mobility aids to determine your likelihood of falling.

 - Wear the right shoes.
 The proper footwear can go a long way in senior fall prevention.
 Trade your floppy slippers or stockinged feet in for sturdy, thick-soled shoes with non-skid soles.